NazarenoL/Penny/README.md

 ===

-The true is that **Penny** isn't a framework (yet), but it's the best way to start a frontend project
+The truth is that **Penny** isn't a framework (yet), but it's the best way to start a frontend project

 ## Requirements
 - NodeJS (Recommended 4.5.0)